You are here

-All laboratory personnel must complete the online General Laboratory Safety Training course (#BLS025w).
+All laboratory personnel must complete the EHS online Chemical Laboratory Safety (EHS_BLS025w_TAB) course.
 Free.
 Register and complete in My LINC.

-- (Highly recommended) Working Safely with Viral Vectors (course #BLS008).
+Working Safely with Viral Vectors (BLS008_TAB).
 If you will be working with viral vectors, this one-hour, instructor-led course is designed to provide a solid background in the research risks and biosafety management aspects of modern gene transfer technology.
 The course emphasizes the practical application of rDNA techniques with clear explanations of lab practices required to reduce or eliminate exposure risks.
 Design of experimental procedures to ensure safety and standard procedures for handling potential spills and accidents are covered in-depth.

 This course is intended for new or entry-level lab personnel who plan to use viral vectors in vitro or in vivo, and who cannot demonstrate significant previous experience and expertise in the necessary aspects of biosafety and regulatory compliance.
 Training sessions are scheduled quarterly and limited seating is available.
 The training is provided by the UM Vector Core Laboratory and sanctioned by the Institutional Biosafety Committee (IBC) and the Department of Environment, Health & Safety (EHS).

-- (Required) If you will be working with human cells, tissues, or fluids, you must complete a Biosafety and Bloodborne Pathogen Training course on an annual basis.
-There are two course options:
+If you will be working with human cells, tissues, or fluids, you must complete a Bloodborne Pathogen Training course on an annual basis.
+There are two options:

-This training provides the initial training and an annual review of bloodborne pathogen exposure control principles, practices, and requirements in the Michigan Occupational Safety and Health Act (MIOSHA) Bloodborne Infectious Diseases regulation (rules 325.70001 – 325.70018).
+These training options provide the initial training as well as the annual review of bloodborne pathogen exposure control principles, practices, and requirements as outlined in the Michigan Occupational Safety and Health Act (MIOSHA) Bloodborne Infectious Diseases regulation (rules 325.70001 – 325.70018).